 If you don't change your address, not only will you lose mail, which may include urgent bills or important bank statements, but you could also encounter issues with your homeowners' or renters' insurance.
 Some companies do require documentation of the move to transfer your policy accordingly.

 The matter can be further complicated if you are moving out of state.
 Neglecting to change your out-of-state address can impact your ability to successfully update important information such as tax forms and voter registration.
 You could also risk being fined by the DMV if you don’t update your address within the state’s specified time frame.

+With changing your address and handling all the other parts of preparing and organizing for your move, you have enough on your plate.
+We're here to make things easier.
 For more moving tips or for help with your upcoming move, get in touch with our moving experts in Santa Clarita, Los Angeles, Burbank, San Diego, Temecula, and beyond!
 With more than 20 years of experience, the team of professionals at Affordable Quality Moving and Storage can provide the quality service you need to make your move a hassle-free experience.